 1. Vitamin C helps protect us from cardiovascular disease

-Built-up of plaque in our arteries can lead to heart attack or stroke and recent studies have shown that vitamin C plays a role in reducing this build up.
+Built-up of plaque in our arteries can lead to a heart attack or stroke, and recent studies have shown that vitamin C plays a role in reducing this build-up.

 One study revealed that taking 250mg/day of vitamin C supplements can reduce monocyte adhesion by 37% .

-Monocyte adhesion if you’re not familiar with the term is the initial stages of plaque formation in the arteries.
+Monocyte adhesion, if you’re not familiar with the term, is the initial stage of plaque formation in the arteries.

 Vitamin C can help our body produce vital proteins that will help reduce heart disease at the molecular level.